Drip Campaign Ultimate Guide

 Drip’s mission is to make it ridiculously easy (and cost effective) to get started using marketing automation, and from the looks of things they’re doing a nice job.

 Drip is a lightweight marketing automation tool and if you’re looking for something that does more than just automating email marketing then you shouldn’t use Drip.

-If you need to automate and track things like inbound phone calls, automate tasks or want more advanced functionality like triggering automated voice broadcasts, post cards, referral tracking or more than you should seriously consider another tool like Infusionsoft (more details below).
+If you need to automate and track things like inbound phone calls, automate tasks or want more advanced functionality like triggering automated voice broadcasts, post cards, referral tracking or more than you should seriously consider another tool like Infusionsoft by Keap (more details below).

 Quite honestly Drip is an excellent tool for small businesses just getting started who want to start using more advanced automation features.

 Other then that Drip can work well with just about any micro/small business.

 They have a starter package that costs $49 per month.

 Now it has a limit of 2,500 contacts, but it helps you get started affordably (aka for free).